sedillon93/39-sorting-algorithms/README.md

 The Quick Sort implementation covered in class was not stable.
 Research and implement a stable version of the algorithm.

-## 2 - Mutate MergeSort's input array
+## 2 - Mutate Merge Sort's input array

 The Merge Sort implementation covered in class didn't mutate the input array (it creates an output array).
 Implement a version of Merge Sort that mutates the input array.